-I am a PhD candidate in Political Science at Stanford University, where I study American Politics and Political Methodology.
+I am a PhD candidate in Political Science at Stanford University.
 I graduated from the University of Pennsylvania in 2016 with a B.A. in Political Science and Economics.
-My current research focuses on the political economy of elections and voting.
+My research focuses on the political economy of elections and voting behavior in the United States.

 Voting But for the Law: Evidence from Virginia on Photo Identification Requirements (with Dan Hopkins, Marc Meredith, Michael Morse, and Sarah Smith).
 2017.
 Journal of Empirical Legal Studies 14(1): 79-128.
 (Replication Files).